Alamofire/Alamofire/Documentation/AdvancedUsage.md

 > As Apple states in their [documentation](https://developer.apple.com/documentation/foundation/urlsessionconfiguration), mutating `URLSessionConfiguration` properties after the instance has been added to a `URLSession` (or, in Alamofire’s case, used to initialize a`Session`) has no effect.

 ### `SessionDelegate`
-A `SessionDelegate` instance encapsulates all handling of the various `URLSessionDelegate` and related protocols callbacks. `SessionDelegate` also acts as the `SessionStateDelegate` for every `Request` produced by Alamofire, allowing the `Request` to indirectly import state from the `Session` instance that created them. `SessionDelegate` can be customized with a specific `FileManager` instance, which will be used for any disk access, like accessing files to be uploaded by `UploadRequest`s or files downloaded by `DownloadRequest`s.
+A `SessionDelegate` instance encapsulates all handling of the various `URLSessionDelegate` and related protocols callbacks. `SessionDelegate` also acts as the `SessionStateProvider` for every `Request` produced by Alamofire, allowing the `Request` to indirectly import state from the `Session` instance that created them. `SessionDelegate` can be customized with a specific `FileManager` instance, which will be used for any disk access, like accessing files to be uploaded by `UploadRequest`s or files downloaded by `DownloadRequest`s.

 ```swift
 let delegate = SessionDelegate(fileManager: .default)